To top

 Contributes to meeting the learning outcomes at Level 3

-Working Together to Safeguard Children and young people
+Working together to safeguard children and young people

 This course is particularly relevant for professionals who potentially contribute to assessing, planning, intervening and/or evaluating the needs of children or a young person.
 This course consists of a pre-course workbook and a full-day face-to-face session.